-Neurodivergent and disabled students face significant hurdles in academia.
+Neurodivergent and disabled students face significant barriers in academia.
 Autistic students are among the least represented demographic groups at college, with only 44% enrollment (compared to 67% for the general population), and a 39% graduation rate from post-secondary institutions.
-Disabled students face a double jeopardy of sorts, because not only do their disabilities increase the likelihood that they will struggle academically and socially – mainly due to lack of institutional supports and ableism, NOT because of any inherent characteristics – but failures in these areas can also flag students by administration and law enforcement.
+Disabled students face a double jeopardy of sorts, because not only do ableism and lack of institutional supports increase the likelihood that we will struggle academically and socially, but failures in these areas can also flag students by administration and law enforcement.
 For example, in Pasco County, Florida, an investigation by the Tampa Bay Times found that the Sheriff’s Office was flagging students who were struggling with grades and attendance as future criminals, with the intent to “make their lives miserable,” and was even planning to surveil students who had multiple psychiatric hospitalizations.
-University administrations and faculty as well have implemented policies that create an unsafe learning environment for disabled students, often with explicit goals of weeding out students and setting disabled students up for failure.
+University administrations as well have implemented policies, such as “Students of Concern” (SoC) reporting, which enable faculty to view disabled students with fear and suspicion, and may discourage students from seeking help and support.
+These policies create an unsafe learning environment for disabled students, often with explicit goals of weeding out students and setting disabled students up for failure.

 The harms that disabled people experience frequently fall outside the scope of legal justice, and a culture of silence reinforces the shame and powerlessness often felt with victimization.
 The probability of bringing a discrimination case successfully to court, let alone winning, is discouragingly low, and the burden of proof on claimants is prohibitively high.
 That is why we believe that advocacy beyond the legal arena, including grassroots organizing, is so important for students who have been harmed but otherwise have no platform on which to speak their truths.